Do You Need Union Membership to Protect You From Lawsuits?

 3. MOST EDUCATORS WILL NEVER NEED ADDITIONAL UNION LIABILITY INSURANCE.

-Teachers should not worry about losing NEA coverage because of the many protections already afforded to teachers by the school district and most states, according to the Chair of Fox Rothschild LLP’s Education Law Group, Jeffrey T. Sultanik.
+Teachers should not worry about losing NEA coverage because of the many protections already afforded to teachers by the school district and most states, according to the.
 The only extra protection afforded to teachers through the NEA is reimbursement for court costs in a criminal proceeding.
-And even then a district may defend the teacher since the district may be liable for costs if the teacher is found guilty.
+Even then, a district may defend the teacher since the district may be liable for costs if the teacher is found guilty.

 Generally speaking, few teachers will need additional, personal liability insurance.
 Even so, the liability insurance provided under non-union associations such as the